dhylands/python_lcd/README.md

 Python code for talking to character based LCDs.

 The I2c_Lcd class allows for talking to i2c based LCDs.
+There are also variants of the code for MicroPython.
+All of the files which start with pyb were tested on the pyboard.

+The files which end in _test.py are examples which show how the corresponding file is used.

 This was tested on a BeagleBone Black using a 2 x 16 LCD with an i2c module similar to [this one](http://arduino-info.wikispaces.com/LCD-Blue-I2C).